marinakim44/bitbucket-repo-analyzer/README.md

 # 🕵️‍♀️ Bitbucket Repo Analyzer

-A light and fast CLI tool to scan all Bitbucket repositories in your workspace for things for updated AWS SDK version.
+A light and fast CLI tool to scan all Bitbucket repositories in your workspace for updated AWS SDK version.
 Reminder: AWS SDK v2 will be deprecated and we need to switch to AWS SDK v3 by 8th of September 2025.

-Perfect for monthly audits and maintenance activities or just catching potential vulnerabilities.
+Perfect for speeding up monthly audits and maintenance activities.

 ---